Man In Love Leads Chinas Box Office - UrduPoint

 "Man In Love" Leads China's Box Office

-It pocketed approximately 10.12 million Yuan (around 1.57 million U.S. Dollars) on its 11th day of screening, accounting for 24 percent of the day's total.
+It pocketed over 10.02 million Yuan (around 1.55 million U.S. Dollars) on its 14th day of screening, accounting for close to 25 percent of the day's total.

 Starring Roy Chiu and Wei-Ning Hsu, the movie tells the romance between a debt collector and the daughter of his creditor.

-"On Your Mark," a domestic comedy dedicated to fatherhood, garnered around 7.67 million yuan on Monday, ranking second on the daily chart.
+"On Your Mark," a domestic comedy dedicated to fatherhood, garnered 6.35 million yuan on Thursday, ranking second on the daily chart.